scope3data/methodology/docs/publisher_model.md

 These bottom-up numbers indicate that the majority of emissions from broadband users are fixed and change little based on data transfer, while mobile emissions are somewhat based upon data transfer (presumably because the access network uses energy to transmit more actively).
 An expansion of this analysis that compares to other assessments of emissions from network use can be found in *IEA (2020), [The carbon footprint of streaming video: fact-checking the headlines]( https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines), IEA, Paris*

-#### Our methodology
 For the current version, we are using a simplistic value of 0.1 kWh per GB from the [most recent peer-reviewed study](https://www.mdpi.com/2071-1050/10/7/2494) we have found to estimate emissions from data transfer.
 In future versions, we will distinguish mobile and fixed broadband as well as streaming vs non-streaming use cases.
+For mobile vs fixed data there is a great [2020 EU study](https://circabc.europa.eu/sd/a/8b7319ba-ce4f-49ea-a6e6-b28df00b20d1/ICT%20impact%20study%20final.pdf) that is more or less in line with the above numbers (0.03 kWh/GB for fixed, 0.14 kWh/GB for mobile).

 ### Grid mix

 There are (at least) two companies that provide grid mix data for a broad range of companies and regions: [Electricity Map](https://electricitymaps.com) and [Watt Time](https://www.watttime.org).
 Each of these can provide data on the current and historical carbon intensity of the electricity grid.
 They use slightly different methodologies (Electricity Map uses average intensity; Watt Time is marginal intensity) and have different coverage areas.
 In both cases, it is necessary to map from grid regions to administrative regions (states and provinces) in countries like the US.

 At Scope3, we subscribe to Watt Time and use their API; in this open source repo you can pass the carbon intensity into the model on the command line.

-## Corporate overhead allocation
+## Corporate overhead

 The final part of the publisher model is to allocate corporate overhead - representing the emissions from content production, monetization, and marketing - to each impression.

 We do this by calculating corporate emissions per month and dividing by the number of ads per month.

-### Corporate emissions per month
+### Estimating corporate emissions

 For publishers that have detailed sustainability reports, we can pull this directly from these filings.
 For other publishers, we use their employee count (pulled from LinkedIn or equivalent sources) to estimate emissions.
 For a digital property, we attempt to allocate only the digital ad revenue for each publisher, excluding print and other channels as well as revenue from subscriptions and affiliate programs.

-### Estimating corporate emissions

 Imagine a company that has done a perfect job of measuring its carbon emissions.
 This company would have analyzed every expense in its financials, gone a level deeper to get activity data, performed lifecycle analysis on each of its products, and then asked each company in its supply chain to do the same.